Empress Zhang (Jiajing)

 Empress Zhang (died 1537), personal name Zhang Qijie (張七姐), was a Chinese empress consort of the Ming dynasty, second empress to the Jiajing Emperor.
 She was deprived of the title empress in 1534 because of conflicts within the family.

 Empress Zhang was the daughter of a member of the Imperial guard.
-She was selected to the imperial harem in 1526.
+She was selected for the imperial harem in 1526.
 When the empress died in 1528, Zhang was chosen to replace her as empress on 8 January 1529.
 In 1534, she was deposed from her position as empress.
 No official reason was given.
 Unofficially, however, the reason was that the emperor disliked her favor with the Empress Xiaochengjing.

 She died three years after her demotion.